 NPEF’s key area of emphasis is free vision screenings for pre-school and elementary school age children through the Children's Vision Screening Initiative (CVSI).
-By means of partnerships with area eye care professionals and local Lions Clubs, NPEF has brought free vision screenings to over 8,000 children across our communities since 2008.
+By means of partnerships with area eye care professionals and local Lions Clubs, NPEF has brought over 16,850 free vision screenings to children across our communities since 2008.
 Based on data collected, twelve percent of our children have a vision problem.
 With timely diagnosis and appropriate intervention, many can be effectively treated.
 However, if undetected, childhood development, learning performance, social-emotional behavior and academic achievement become adversely affected.

 In addition to CVSI, NPEF's community outreach also includes Christmas Gift of Sight and Workplace Vision Wellness programs, as well as its Dr. Paul L. Zimmerman Memorial Scholarship.

-Since 2008, Christmas Gift of Sight has provided over two dozen sight-saving surgeries, helping those underserved in our community regain their vision, and most importantly, independence, mobility and quality of life.
+Since 2008, Christmas Gift of Sight has provided forty-three sight-saving surgeries, helping those underserved in our community regain their vision, and most importantly, independence, mobility and quality of life.
 Workplace Vision Wellness offers a seminar on workplace eye safety for the construction and trades industries covering topics such as workplace eye hazards, types of eye protection and what to do in the case of an eye injury.
 Through the Dr. Paul L. Zimmerman Memorial Scholarship, NPEF awards scholarships to fourth year students with an expressed interest in ophthalmology or optometry, who have been accepted into The University of South Dakota Sanford School of Medicine, in order to make certain there is quality eye care for future generations.